Skip to content

 Hemostatic gauze and chest seals: bleeding a tourniquet can’t reach

 A penetrating chest wound is its own emergency.
 Each breath can pull air into the chest cavity, building pressure that collapses a lung and shifts the heart — tension pneumothorax, lethal in minutes.
 A vented chest seal has a one-way valve: apply it over the wound, sealing all edges.
-If the person worsens after sealing — suddenly can’t breathe, pressure dropping — the valve may be clogged; lift one corner to vent it, then reseal.
-Hospital staff will handle any decompression.
+If the person worsens after sealing — increasing breathlessness, rising distress, colour draining — the seal may need venting; lift one corner to “burp” it, or remove the seal entirely, then reseal.
+That burp-or-remove step is the exact action TCCC directs for a suspected developing tension pneumothorax under a chest seal (CoTCCC Guidelines, 2024).

 Training and muscle memory: the 80% that actually matters